christopherpaquin/zabbix-containerized-deploy-snmptraps/README.md

 ## Overview
 -------------------------------

-This repository contains a professional-grade, containerized Zabbix 7.2 monitoring stack deployed via **Podman**.
+This repository contains a code to deploy a containerized Zabbix 7.2 monitoring stack deployed via **Podman**.

 The architecture is specifically designed to handle **SNMP Traps** through a shared-volume "trapper" pattern.
 This ensures that trap data is received by a lightweight listener and processed by the core Zabbix engine without the need for complex internal networking.